-Will student-athletes use a year of eligibility if they engage in athletically-related activity within the declared playing season in which no outside competition will be conducted?
+Did student-athletes use a year of eligibility in the 2020-2021 academic year if they engaged in athletically-related activity within the declared playing season in which no outside competition was conducted?

 No. A student-athlete is only charged with a season of participation when the student-athlete participates (practices or competes) during or after the first contest in the traditional segment.
 If the student-athlete's engagement in athletically-related activity does not include outside competition, the student-athlete may practice without being charged with a season of participation.

 The NCAA has issued two blanket waivers providing relief for student-athletes during the 2020-2021 academic year.
 The first waiver is a season of participation waiver which allows all student-athletes (Fall, Winter, Spring) not be charged the use of a season of participation for any participation that occurs during the 2020-21 academic year.
 The second waiver is the extension waiver which allows all student-athletes eligible for competition receive an extension of their 10 semester/15quarter enrollment limit for each semester/quarter used during the 2020-21 academic year.

 Can a student-athlete who has another year of eligibility graduate on time and come back to play the following fall season?